Preparing for a careers fair

 Mark, Principal LCC & MRMS Business Analyst, Rolls Royce

-Isn't the fair just for engineers and business students?
+Isn't the fair just for engineering and business students?

 No. Many employers look for students from any discipline because they are interested in the skills and attributes you have gained from your degree and your extra-curricular activities – not necessarily the degree content.
 But if you can’t find any employers that could meet your career needs come to the Careers Service and we will help you identify relevant employers and appropriate job-search strategies.